AMERICA THE GREAT MELTING POT

 The child which my wife is now bigg with if it should be a male child, all that tract or divident of land which I bought of William Smith being 156 acres joyning unto my land, but in case it should be a female then to be equally divided between my two sons William Young and Henry Younge.

 My wife keep the children and their estates untill they come to age to take their own estates.

 My loving wife executrix and my son William Younge and my son Henry Younge executors.

 Unto my cozen Richard Carter my horse named Wanton.

 Wit: Benja.
 Morris, John Hayes, John Goare, Richd.
+Carter.

 17 March 1718 (1719).
 Presented in Court by Katherine Young.
 Proved by Benja.
 Morris, John Hayes and Richd.
 Carter.

 Capt.
 Wm.
 Young.
 Inventory.
 29 May and 6 June 1719.
 Made

 pursuant to order of 20 May 1719.
 Presented by Madam Catherine Young.

 Total valuation 1170.5.7 including 25 Negroes valued at 637 pounds.